cloudposse/atmos/website/docs/design-patterns/component-overrides.md

 Use the **Component Overrides** pattern when:

 - You need to modify or override the configuration and behavior of groups of Atmos components.
-It is especially useful to "override" settings when dealing with multiple levels of inheritance.
+It is handy to "override" settings when dealing with multiple levels of inheritance.

-- The groups of Atmos components can be managed by different people or teams
+- Different people or teams need to manage groups of Atmos components

 - You want to keep the configurations of the groups of Atmos components [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+# Benefits

+The **Component Overrides** pattern provides the following benefits:

+- Allows to modify or override the configuration and behavior of groups of Atmos components without affecting other groups of Atmos components

+- Makes the configurations of groups of Atmos components more straightforward to understand and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Example